The Developer's Trust

 The Bootstrapped Innovator

-Trust is a survival mechanism, the only currency available to achieve product-market fit before the runway ends.
+Trust is a survival mechanism, the only currency to achieve product-market fit before the runway ends.

 The Scale-Up CEO